-In ‘Bayen’, Devi examines a mother’s love in someone whom others fear, while Charulata looks at a talented writer the way her family sees her – as a wife and a mother.
+In ‘Bayen’, Devi examines a mother’s love for someone whom others fear, while Charulata looks at a talented writer the way her family sees her – as a wife and a mother.
 Motherhood also features in ‘The Decision’, by T Janaki Rani and ‘The Hijra’ by Kamala Das, where new mothers are forced to make the heartbreaking decision to say goodbye to their newborn children.
-In ‘Justice’, though, Urmila Pawar explores violence, and honour, and ultimately, autonomy and choice surrounding motherhood, while Rajee Seth’s ‘Just a Simple Bridge’ explores how parenting a son can be different from raising a daughter.
+In ‘Justice’, though, Urmila Pawar explores violence, honour, and ultimately, autonomy and choice surrounding motherhood, while Rajee Seth’s ‘Just a Simple Bridge’ explores how parenting a son can be different from raising a daughter.

 But women aren’t only mothers and daughters in this collection – they are also temptresses and sources of fear and loathing.
 ‘Bayen’ by Mahasweta Devi, explores how witches are created by society, from those they fear – in this case, simply being associated with a cremation ground is enough to brand her as evil and an object to be feared.

-Crematoriums feature again in ‘The Empty Chest’, where Maimoni Raisom Goswami juxtaposes society’s hatred of prostitutes with the fear of death, and uses imagery of the empty chest to ask if society fears those things it does not want to understand.
+Crematoriums feature again in ‘The Empty Chest’, where Maimoni Raisom Goswami juxtaposes society’s hatred of prostitutes with the fear of death and uses the imagery of the empty chest to ask if society fears those things it does not want to understand.
 This is also the dominant theme of ‘The Widows of Tithoor’ by Viswapria L Iyengar, which explores society’s fear of widows and their rituals.
 And in ‘The Hijra’, fear can even overwhelm the deepest love.

 Of, for and by women

 The most powerful stories in Separate Journeys centre on honour and how women are seen in society.
 In ‘Thayaal’ by Rupavati, the central theme is how much it matters that daughters are honourably married off – and in this case, how an act of “saving” a woman’s honour can be paid back.
-‘Izzat’ by Ashapurna Devi is more critical, asking if it is the honour of a woman who lives in a basti that her middle class employers are concerned about, or that of the women in their own household.
+‘Izzat’ by Ashapurna Devi is more critical, asking if it is the honour of a woman who lives in a basti that her middle-class employers are concerned about or that of the women in their own household.

-And with ‘Private Tuition With Mr. Bose’ by Anita Desai, we take one step further and ask how honour exists in the eyes of the men of the household – in this case, what the titular Mr. Bose thinks his lovely pupil feels about his domestic arrangements.
+And with ‘Private Tuition With Mr Bose’ by Anita Desai, we take one step further and ask how honour exists in the eyes of the men of the household – in this case, what the titular Mr Bose thinks his lovely pupil feels about his domestic arrangements.
 In each of these stories, we do not ask how the protagonist feels about matters of her own honour, but see it as others do.